IBM-Bluemix-Docs/node/healthcheck.md

 ## Health check overview
 {: #overview}

-Health checks are typically accessed over HTTP, and use standard return codes for indicating `UP` or `DOWN` status.
+Health checks are typically accessed over `HTTP`, and use standard return codes for indicating `UP` or `DOWN` status.
 Examples include returning `200` for `UP`, and `5xx` for `DOWN`.
-To be specific, a `503` return code is used when the application can’t handle requests or isn't started yet, and a `500` is used when the server experiences an error condition.
+For example, a `503` return code is used when the application can’t handle requests, and a `500` is used when the server experiences an error condition.
 The return value of a health check is variable, but a minimal JSON response, like `{“status”: “UP”}` provides consistency.

-Cloud Foundry uses one health endpoint to indicate whether a service instance can handle requests.
-In Kubernetes, a health check endpoint is known as a `readiness` endpoint.
-Your application must define this endpoint to help determine automatic routing decisions.
-The success or failure of this endpoint can include considerations for required downstream services if an acceptable fallback is available.
-If you do check downstream services, caching the result is sometimes useful, to minimize overall load on the system.

-Kubernetes defines an extra [liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) endpoint, which allows the application to indicate whether the process is to be restarted.
-A subset of considerations applies here: a `liveness` check might fail if a memory threshold is reached, for example.
+Kubernetes defines both [liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) probes:

+* The liveness probe allows an application to indicate whether the process can be restarted.
+A subset of considerations applies: a `liveness` check might fail if a memory threshold is reached, for example.
 If your app is running on Kubernetes, consider adding a `liveness` endpoint to ensure that your process is restarted when necessary.

+* The readiness probe is used for automatic routing decisions.
+The success or failure indicates whether the application can receive new work.
+This endpoint can include considerations for required downstream services.
+Consider caching the result of downstream service checks to minimize overall load on the system (for example, test database connectivity at most once per second).

+Cloud Foundry uses only one health endpoint.
+If this check fails, Cloud Foundry restarts the process.
+But if it succeeds, Cloud Foundry assumes that the process can handle new work.
+This health check makes the single endpoint something of a combination between liveness and readiness.

 ## Adding Health check to an existing Node.js app
 {: #add-healthcheck-existing}